sharpcystals-github342/InfiniteYieldEvolve/README.md

 Extra
 ---------------------
-This thing should take a long time to load.
+This thing should take at least 30 seconds to load.
 It is because we are preparing for the blacklist update, and no skidding for blacklist bypass.
 Blacklist will only be given very rarely.

 The bootstrapper (encoded) is not too strong because it took 50 years to load when it was strong.